How to Choose a Realtor to Sell Your Home

 The takeaway?

-2. Find listing agents worth considering
+2. Find and shortlist potential agents

 Don’t assume the first real estate agent you find is the best choice.